-We estimate that the net proceeds we will receive from the sale of 11,000,000 shares of our common stock in this offering will be approximately \$158,605,000 (or approximately \$182,612,500 if the underwriters fully exercise their overallotment option), in each case assuming an initial public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions of \$4,950,000 payable by us and estimated organizational and offering expenses of approximately \$1,445,000 payable by us (which excludes approximately \$405,000 of additional offering expenses being reimbursed by the underwriters).
+We estimate that the net proceeds we will receive from the sale of 17,000,000 shares of our common stock in this offering will be approximately \$245,500,000 (or approximately \$282,602,500 if the underwriters fully exercise their overallotment option), in each case assuming an initial public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions of \$7,650,000 payable by us and estimated organization and offering expenses of approximately \$1,850,000 payable by us.

-We expect to use substantially all of the net proceeds of this offering to purchase substantially all of the assets in the Portfolio and make investments as described under "Business-Prospective Portfolio Companies" elsewhere in this prospectus and to pay our operating expenses.
-We plan to invest the remainder of the net proceeds of this offering, if any, in portfolio companies in accordance with our investment objectives and strategies.
+We expect to use a portion of the net proceeds of this offering to purchase substantially all of the assets in the Portfolio and make investments as described under "Business-Prospective Portfolio Companies" elsewhere in this prospectus and to pay our operating expenses.
+We plan to invest the remainder of the net proceeds of this offering in portfolio companies in accordance with our investment objectives and strategies.
+Our investment adviser intends to conduct extensive due diligence with respect to each investment and suitable investment opportunities may not immediately be available.
+Nevertheless, we anticipate that substantially all of the net proceeds of this offering will be used for the above purposes within 90 days, depending on the availability of appropriate investment opportunities that meet our investment objectives as well as prevailing market conditions.